 When we look deeply, we learn that perhaps the most stubborn root of violence is predicated on fear: the fear of losing face, the fear of losing control, the fear of losing what one already has, the fear of not getting what one desires.

 Lift the veil of violence, and you will almost always uncover fear.
-When coupled with unbridled power, insatiable greed, and deadly weapons, fear has the potential to pull down the curtains on human life as we know itwww10.
+When coupled with unbridled power, insatiable greed, and deadly weapons, fear has the potential to pull down the curtains on human life as we know it.

 Another root of violence is an inattentiveness to beauty.
 I am convinced that if we looked deeply at the beauty in others, ourselves, a single sunflower or a solitary sparrow, we would be overcome by the breathtaking wonder and fragility of it all and simply find ourselves unable to harm other people or our battered planet.